moonbeam-foundation/moonbeam/docs/git-branches-conventions.md

 ### Hotfix workflow example runtime hotfix for runtime 1501.

-1. Create the release branche `perm-runtime-1502`, based on tag `runtime-1501`
+1. Create the release branch `perm-runtime-1502`, based on tag `runtime-1501`
 1. Push a commit on `perm-runtime-1502` that bump spec versions from 1501 to 1502.
 1. Submit a PR against `master` to fix the bug upstream.
 1. Once the fix is merged on master, cherry-pick the merge commit on the `perm-runtime-1502` branch.